aaronst/talks/README.md

 # Talks

 Presentation materials for talks I've given.

-# Contents
+## Scan't Touch This - Proactively Detect Adversaries Beyond Your Environment

-1. FireEye CDS 2019: Scan't Touch This - Proactively Detect Adversaries Beyond Your Environment
+Short presentation I gave at FireEye's CDS 2019 to discuss how the FireEye Advanced Practices team uses network scan data to proactively detect adversaries.
+Includes several examples using Censys and Shodan queries.